 But why should we feel guilty?
 It’s not wrong to stay off the bandwagon.
 It’s not a heinous crime to establish parameters for your life and be slow to expand your boundaries to include ways that may not be beneficial in the long run despite an immediately intriguing appearance or intoxicating touch.
-Protecting one’s own soul in Jesus’ name isn’t tantamount to psychosis.
+Protecting one’s own soul isn’t psychosis.
 Sure, there’s a time for change, and there’s a time to open your mind, but we were never called to accept all things that seem pure as pure.
 The world will still turn without your conformity, and it may even begin to turn more stably.

 And what’s wrong with losing momentum?
 We were designed to react to our environments and the state of our own bodies in order to take time to rest, thereby avoiding overexertion, because our Creator knows that despite being made to be like Him, we are not Him, meaning that work uses energy, and energy takes time to recover.
 He knew that if He didn’t form us the way He did, we would burn out and die.
 Imagine what would happen to your car if you let all the fluids run dry without taking time to do tuneups, refuel, change oil, service broken parts.
-Eventually, it would become undriveable.
-The same thing happens to us when we overexert ourselves physically and spiritually.
-But it shouldn’t take emergency to stay in order.
+Eventually, it would become undrivable.
+The same thing happens to us when we overexert ourselves physically and spiritually, but it shouldn’t take emergency to stay in order.
 We should seek always to be ready to respond to our calling in Christ, whether that means being in motion or being at rest, or whether that means doing things as they’ve always done or undergoing revolution.